 Refugee families come to the states from war-torn countries around the globe and typically have little knowledge of American culture.
 Volunteers can serve as Family Mentors and meet with refugee families weekly or bi-weekly in a casual setting to help teach them how to assimilate into the American culture.
 Mentors can serve as a valuable resource to refugee families by improving their English, signing up for library cards, or something as simple as explaining how to take a trip to the grocery store.

-Volunteers can play a part in taking refugee clients to health care appointments, the Department of Health and Human Services, school enrollment appointments, and more.
+Volunteers can play a part in taking refugee clients to health care appointments, the Department of Health and Human Services, school enrollment appointments, the grocery story and more.

 Volunteer instruction can include any of the following: